KSanthanesh/designer-silks/README.md

 ### Business Vision
+To create a truly global brand that provides growth opportunities for the company, whilst achieving its goal of becoming the number one value fashion retailer across the globe.
+To become a globally prominent online retailer and be ranked amongst the top online retailer in the world in terms of quality, service standards and ultimately customer satisfaction.

 ### Purpose of Website

 ## Skeleton
 There are approximately 34 products and 3 categories in the designer silks website.